IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 One obvious point is there is a lot of circularity in the definitions---but it's NOT a viscious circle---like in the figure below (local link / general link: ouroboros.html).

-It's hard to pull the concepts apart and define them without referencing other concepts.
+It's hard to pull the concepts apart from each other and define them without referencing each other.

 So to start describing one concept inevitably means describing others and an orderly one-concept-at-time description is nearly impossible---you just have to have patience that everything will make some coherent sense after awhile.